 The transfers vary between 12-30MB/s, stutters or grinds to a stop for a couple of minutes.
 I would blame Orange Pi 3 at first if the writes done on HDDs weren’t blowing this SSD out of the water!
 What gives?

-I was hoping to use this setup to demonstrate a budget NAS backup option, but until this is resolved things are suspended in the air.
-I would like to thank the easeus.com for being a super patient sponsor.
-Check out their back up tools and grab an extra 50% OFF!
+I would like to thank easeus.com for being a super patient sponsor.
+Check out their backup tools and grab an extra 50% OFF!

 It’s not always easy to find one solution to fix slow write speed problems.
 These can range from network issues, hardware problems etc. Upon investigation, my speed issues were caused by permission conflicts.

 To confirm that, I have simply overridden the share’s permission with: